laderast/gradual_shiny/readme.md

 ## Acknowledgements

+Thank you to the PDX R User Group for being so supportive and enthusiastic!

 This workshop was partially funded from a NLM T15 Training Grant supplement for Data Science: T15-LM007088-23

 ## Licensing Info